GaloyMoney/blink/docs/DEVELOPMENT_ENVIRONMENT.md

 ### File Descriptor Limit

-On some systems, you may need to significantly increasing the file descriptor limit for `buck2`.
+On some systems, you may need to significantly increase the file descriptor limit for `buck2`.
 This is because `buck2` opens many more files than either `cargo` or `pnpm` do.
 Not only that, but when using Tilt to build and run concurrent services, even more files are opened than they would be for sequential builds.